DaedalusAB/wizard-lib/README.md

 ```

 ## Usage
-Add `pok-wizard` component to the html template, like this:
+Add `pok-wizard` component to the html template, like this (make sure you provide step ids and to make them unique)
 ```html
 <pok-wizard-step>
   <pok-wizard-step id="1"> Step 1 content </pok-wizard-step>